rails/webpacker/README.md

 **Note:** Use `rake` instead of `rails` if you are using webpacker with rails version < 5.0

+## Integrations

 Webpacker by default ships with basic out-of-the-box integration for React, Angular, Vue and Elm.
 You can see a list of available commands/tasks by running `./bin/rails webpacker` or `./bin/rake webpacker` in rails version < 5.0

 ### React

-To use Webpacker with [React](https://facebook.github.io/react/), create a new Rails app with `--webpack=react` option
+To use Webpacker with [React](https://facebook.github.io/react/), create a new Rails app using new `--webpack=react` option:

 ```bash
 # Rails 5.1+
 ./bin/rails new myapp --webpack=react
 ```

-(or run `./bin/rails webpacker:install:react` on a Rails app already setup with webpacker).
+(or run `./bin/rails webpacker:install:react` in a existing Rails app already setup with webpacker).

-React and all the relevant dependencies will be added via yarn and changes to the configuration files made.
-Now you can create JSX files and have them properly compiled automatically.

-An example React component is also added to your project in `app/javascript/packs` so that you can experiment React right away.
+The installer will add all relevant dependencies using yarn, any changes to the configuration files and an example React component to your project in `app/javascript/packs` so that you can experiment with React right away.

 ### Angular with TypeScript

-To use Webpacker with [Angular](https://angularjs.org/), create a new Rails app with new `--webpack=angular` option
+To use Webpacker with [Angular](https://angularjs.org/), create a new Rails app using new `--webpack=angular` option:

 ```bash
 # Rails 5.1+
 ./bin/rails new myapp --webpack=angular
 ```

 (or run `./bin/rails webpacker:install:angular` on a Rails app already setup with webpacker).

-TypeScript support and the Angular core libraries will be added via yarn and changes to the configuration files made.
-An example component written in TypeScript is also added to your project in `app/javascript` so that you can experiment Angular right away.
+The installer will add TypeScript and Angular core libraries using yarn plus any changes to the configuration files.
+An example component written in TypeScript will also be added to your project in `app/javascript` so that you can experiment with Angular right away.

 ### Vue

-To use Webpacker with [Vue](https://vuejs.org/), create a new Rails app with new `--webpack=vue` option
+To use Webpacker with [Vue](https://vuejs.org/), create a new Rails app using new `--webpack=vue` option:

 ```bash
 # Rails 5.1+